neumino/neumino.github.io/movies.md

-### the smiling bag
+### The Hollow Point
-*Released on 2016-12-18, vote average 8*
+*Released on 2016-12-16, vote average 6*

-The follow up to &#39;Nti Sheeto&#39;, the smiling bag is a new surf film starring OZZIE WRIGHT, CRAIG ANDERSON, NOA DEANE and CHIPPA WILSON.
-Filmed in Japan, Indonesia, Australia and USA.
-Shot on 16mm, Super 8 and Digital.
+&#34;The Hollow Point&#34; tells the story of a botched Mexican cartel deal in the back roads of a border town.
+The town&#39;s new sheriff (Wilson) must team up with the retired lawman he replaced to investigate the source of the deal in order to stop a mysterious cartel butcher and his systematic brutalization of the town&#39;s residents.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Bf-LStdP5Xw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/RQ895747WYA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>